Tyrer-Cuzick Breast Cancer Risk Calculator

 A score below the average indicates fewer risk factors, though maintaining regular clinical breast exams and self-awareness is still essential for long-term health.

-Review your results with a genetic counselor or oncologist if your risk is elevated to create a personalized monitoring strategy.
+Review Your Calculation with a genetic counselor or oncologist if your risk is elevated to create a personalized monitoring strategy.